georgi-ivanov19/POCoin/README.md

 You can also interact with the wallet API by sending a transaction to an address.
 Try sending a transaction between 2 addresses using the form at the bottom and observe the nodes mining the new block and the transaction being added to the blockchain!

+>[!NOTE]
-_Note that some data, such as keys and txid has either been truncated or base32 encoded before being displayed to the frontend_
+>Some data, such as keys and txid has either been truncated or base32 encoded before being displayed to the frontend

 ### Blockchain